priyalviroja/security-paradox/src/epiphanies/security-as-storytelling.md

 Same ask.
 Different story.
 Different outcome.

+This pattern appears across security leadership:

+**Successful CISOs** don't lead with technical metrics.
+They lead with business impact:
+- "Equifax lost $1.4B and their CEO.
+We can prevent that for $2M."
+- "Target's breach cost them $162M in settlements.
+Our investment is $500K."
+- "Yahoo lost $350M in acquisition value.
+We're asking for $1M."

+**Unsuccessful CISOs** lead with technical jargon:
+- "We need to improve our CVSS scores from 7.2 to 4.8"
+- "Our MTTR is 47% above industry benchmark"
+- "We need ML-based anomaly detection for our SIEM"

-Here's the pattern I keep seeing: **Security is not a technical problem.
+**The pattern: Security is not a technical problem.
 It's a communication problem.
 And communication is storytelling.**

 The CISOs who get budget, who get board support, who get organizational buy-in—they're not the ones with the best technical arguments.
 They're the ones with the best stories.
 </div>